Life Insurance for Marijuana Users – Complete New Guide to Getting the Lowest Rates in

-The exact same people often use the terms “cannabis” and “marijuana” interchangeably like they actually are the same thing.
+The same people often use the terms “cannabis” and “marijuana” interchangeably like they are the same thing.
 The fact is, they don’t mean the same thing at all.

-The terminology “cannabis” actually refers to all of the many by-products derived from the plant Cannabis Sativa.
+The terminology “cannabis” refers to many by-products derived from the plant Cannabis Sativa.

 The cannabis plant contains about 540 chemical substances.

 Some of the cannabis plants that are grown will not contain much THC.
-These plants are harvested for “industrial hemp” to make many products such as rope instead of used as actual marijuana.
+These plants are harvested for “industrial hemp” to make many products such as rope instead of actual marijuana.

-Prescreening your application before you apply will allow your agent to zero in on the best rates without a doubt.
-A quick and simple 10-minute pre-screen performed by your agent will expose anything that will cause an issue during the application process.
-Getting any health concerns, dangerous sports, or hazardous occupations out in the open will help choose the best life insurance company to apply with.
+Pre-screening your application before you apply will allow your agent to zero in on the best rates without a doubt.
+In addition, a quick and straightforward 10-minute pre-screen by your agent will expose anything that will cause an issue during the application process.
+For example, getting any health concerns, dangerous sports, or hazardous occupations out in the open will help choose the best life insurance company to apply with.

-During the course of your application, your life insurance company will accumulate all their information from MIB reports, doctor’s office medical records, paramed exams, credit reports, MVR reports, and others.
-The object is not to have any surprises that could cause your rates to unexpectedly increase.
-A pre-screen is just a system of questions and answers with your agent.
+Your life insurance company will accumulate all their information from MIB reports, doctor’s office medical records, paramed exams, credit reports, MVR reports, and others during your application.
+The object is not to have any surprises that could cause your rates to increase unexpectedly.
+Therefore, a pre-screen is just a system of questions and answers with your agent.

 The best way to apply is by telephone.
-Today’s modern telephone applications take about 15-20 minutes to complete and are a snap for the applicant.
-No more 20-page time-consuming paper applications or confusing online applications.
+Today’s modern telephone applications take about 15-20 minutes to complete and snap for the applicant: no more 20-page time-consuming paper applications or confusing online applications.

 All you have to do is sit back and answer the questions asked by one of the girls in the telephone application department.
 The less time you have to spend applying for life insurance will allow you to have more leisure time to smoke weed.

-If you prefer, feel free to contact us and we will be able to direct you to the best company with the lowest rates in a matter of minutes over the telephone.
+If you prefer, feel free to call us, and we will be able to direct you to the best company with the lowest rates in a matter of minutes over the telephone.
 We know what companies will have the most lenient underwriting towards using marijuana.
-Contact us today (7 days a week) and find out how simple it is to purchase life insurance for marijuana users.
+Contact us seven days a week and find out how simple it is to purchase life insurance for marijuana users.

 All the best,